braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension/cdi_segments.md

 ## Considerations

-- A segment extension can reference data from only one connection, not multiple.
+- A Segment Extension can reference data from only one connection, not multiple.
-- A segment extension can use one of the following as a data source: CDI data or Braze Snowflake (Currents) data.
+- A Segment Extension can use one of the following as a data source: CDI data or Braze Snowflake (Currents) data.
 You cannot mix data sources within a segment extension, but you can create multiple segment extensions to reference together within a segment.

 ## Troubleshooting